 Frequent Walt Disney World guests have been wondering when Magic Kingdom would be getting a new nighttime parade ever since the Main Street Electrical Parade left Florida for California.
-Well, according to this recent patent, Disney might actually have something pretty awesome up their sleeves.
+Well, according to this recent patent as reported by Orlando Business Journal, Disney might actually have something pretty awesome up their sleeves.

 We reported back in December that Disney has filed patents that suggest upgrades are coming to Walt Disney World projection shows (think entertainment spectaculars like Happily Ever After at Magic Kingdom, Star Wars Galactic Spectacular at Disney’s Hollywood Studios, and the Tree of Life Awakening at Disney’s Animal Kingdom).
 We even shared that the technology might be planned for the special effects used in Epcot’s new fireworks show, HarmonioUS, coming later this year.